Not being able to sleep at night is something everyone has experienced. Sometimes, we stay up late for seemingly trivial reasons.

 I used to believe that 'sleeping in' on weekends would solve the problem, but experts say that's a misconception.

-Even if you sleep a lot on weekends, you can't fully repay the sleep debt accumulated during the weekdays.
+Even if you sleep a lot on the weekend, you can't fully repay the sleep debt accumulated during the week.

 In fact, sleeping in on weekends can disrupt your biological rhythm, making Mondays even harder.

-This phenomenon is commonly referred to as "social jet lag."
+This phenomenon is often referred to as "social jet lag."

 So what should we do?
-There are no short-term fixes.
+There are no quick fixes.

-The body cannot recover with just a day or two of extra sleep; it needs a consistent sleep schedule.
+The body cannot recover from sleep deprivation with just a day or two of extra sleep; you need to maintain a consistent sleep schedule.

-Doctors advise going to bed a little earlier than usual and maintaining this for several days or weeks to reset your body clock.
+Doctors recommend going to bed a little earlier than usual and continuing this for several days or weeks to reset your body clock.

-A short nap is fine, but it should be strategic so it doesn't interfere with your evening sleep.
+A short nap is fine, but it should be strategic so it doesn't interfere with your nighttime sleep.

 Ultimately, the key is 'rhythm.'
 You need to go to bed and wake up at the same time every day.

-Sleeping late and waking late on weekends will only add to your sleep debt, so it's best to avoid that.
+If you stay up late and sleep in on weekends, your sleep debt will only increase, so it's best to avoid that.

 The bedroom environment is also important.
-If it's too hot or bright, you won't be able to sleep deeply, so creating a cool, dark, and quiet environment is essential.
+If it's too hot or bright, you won't get deep sleep, so creating a cool, dark, and quiet environment is essential.

-As I've hit my 40s, I definitely feel it.
-I used to be able to push through a night without sleep, but now it takes a long time to recover even after just one night of poor sleep.
+I've definitely noticed this since turning 40.
+I used to be able to push through a night without sleep, but now it takes me longer to recover after just one night of poor sleep.

-If you ignore the signals your body sends, your health can completely deteriorate.
+If you ignore your body's signals, your health can deteriorate significantly.

 In the end, sleep is an 'investment.'
-For both my present self and my future self, I must ensure I get 7-8 hours of sleep every day.
+For both my present self and my future self, I need to ensure I get 7-8 hours of sleep every day.

-Money and time can be earned back, but health cannot.
+Money and time can be regained, but health cannot.

 Texas Migration Story |